mrkajetanp/text-editor/TASKS.md

 ## Bux Fixes

 * Handle number of lines longer than window height
+* Fix debug render cursor char according to the gap

 ## Improvements

 * Refactor debug special characters rendering into a switch statement
+* When moving up/down onto a tab, cursor should end up before it
 * Separate function when handling enter at the beginning of the line